Taylor Hall: International play

-Hall represented Canada at the 2008 IIHF World U18 Championships in Kazan, Russia, as one of five 16-year-olds.
+Hall represented Canada under-18 team at the 2008 World U18 Championships as one of five 16-year-olds.
 He was fifth in tournament scoring, with nine points in seven games, helping Canada to a gold medal.
-He returned to Canada's under-18 team to earn a second gold medal at the 2008 Ivan Hlinka Memorial Tournament in Slovakia as an alternate captain to captain Matt Duchene.
+He returned to the under-18 team to earn a second gold medal at the 2008 Ivan Hlinka Memorial Tournament as an alternate captain to captain Matt Duchene.

-Hall made Canada's national junior team roster for the 2010 World Junior Championships in Saskatchewan.
-He was the lone 2010 NHL Entry Draft-eligible player selected to the final roster.
-Hall scored a hat-trick against Slovakia in a game Canada won 8–2.
-Hall finished the tournament tied for third overall in scoring with teammate Alex Pietrangelo and the United States' Jerry D'Amigo; Hall finished with six goals and six assists in six games.
+Hall played for Canada junior team in the 2010 World Junior Championships.
+He was the lone 2010 NHL entry draft-eligible player selected to the final roster.
+Hall scored a hat trick against Slovakia junior team in a Canada's 8–2 win.
+He finished the tournament tied for third overall in scoring with teammate Alex Pietrangelo and Jerry D'Amigo of the United States junior team; Hall finished with six goals and six assists in six games.

-Hall was invited to Hockey Canada's summer evaluation camp for the 2011 World Junior Tournament, but declined to participate, choosing instead to focus on making the Edmonton Oilers' roster for the upcoming NHL season.
-According to Hockey Canada policy, Hall would have been ineligible to participate in the tournament even if he was available.
+Hall was invited to summer evaluation camp for the 2011 World Junior Championships, but declined to participate, choosing instead to focus on making the Edmonton Oilers' roster for the upcoming NHL season.
+According to Hockey Canada's policy, Hall would have been ineligible to participate in the tournament even if he was available.

-At the 2015 World Championships, where the senior Canadian team won the gold medal for the first time since 2007 with a perfect 10–0 record, Hall was named a member of the tournament all-star team.

-Hall played at the 2016 World Championships, where Canada successfully defended their gold medal.
+At the 2015 World Championship, where Canada senior team won the gold medal for the first time since 2007 with a perfect 10–0 record, Hall was named a member of the tournament all-star team.
+He played at the 2016 World Championship, where Canada successfully defended their gold medal.